LSEG-API-Samples/Article.WebSocketAPI.Javascript.QuoteWidget/README.md

 For any question related to this article please use the Developer Community [Q&A Forum](https://community.developers.thomsonreuters.com).

-***Note:** To be able to ask questions and to benefit from the full content available on the [TR Developer Community portal](https://developers.thomsonreuters.com) we recommend you to [register here]( https://developers.thomsonreuters.com/iam/register) or [login here]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*
+***Note:** To be able to ask questions and to benefit from the full content available on the [Developer Community portal](https://developers.thomsonreuters.com) we recommend you to [register here]( https://developers.thomsonreuters.com/iam/register) or [login here]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*

 ## <a id="disclaimer"></a>Disclaimer
 The source code presented in this project has been written by Refinitiv only for the purpose of illustrating the concepts of building a simple real-time quote widget.
 It has not been tested for a usage in production environments.